KungPhoo/ba67-basic/readme.md

 key to abort a program execution or the listing of `CATALOG` or `LIST`.

 The F1 ..
-F12 keys are preprogrammed with some BASIC keywords and can be configured using the KEY command.
+F12 keys are pre-assigned with some BASIC keywords and can be configured using the KEY command.

 Use Alt+INS key to toggle between insert mode and overwrite